-2.2.1.1 The steels are to be manufactured by basic

-oxygen, electric furnace or such other process as may be specially approved.
+2.2.1.1 The steels are to be manufactured by basic oxygen, electric furnace or such other process as may be specially approved.
 All steels are to be killed and fine grain treated.
-The austenitic grain size is to be 6 or finer in accordance with ASTM E112.
+The austenitic grain size for TL-R3, TL-R3S and TL-R4 is to be 6 or finer in accordance with ASTM E112 or equivalent grain size index in accordance to ISO 643.
+Measurements for circular sections are to be taken at 1/3 radius

 2.2.1.2 Steels for bars intended for TL-R4S and TL-R5 chain is to be vacuum degassed.
+The austenitic grain size is to be 6 or finer in accordance with ASTM E112 or equivalent grain size index in accordance to ISO 643.
+Measurements for circular sections are to be taken at 1/3 radius.